Van Johnson: Personal life

 Johnson married former stage actress Eve Abbott (1914–2004) on January 25, 1947, the day after her divorce was finalized from actor Keenan Wynn.
 Their daughter Schuyler was born in 1948.
 By this marriage, Johnson gained stepsons Edmond Keenan (Ned) and screenwriter Tracy Keenan Wynn.
 In a statement by Eve, published after her death at age 90, she said MGM had engineered her marriage to Johnson to cover up his alleged homosexuality.
 "They needed their 'big star' to be married to quell rumors about his sexual preferences and unfortunately, I was 'It' – the only woman he would marry."
 Commenting on their complicated relationships, Keenan Wynn's father Ed Wynn said, "I can't keep them straight.
 Evie loved Keenan.
 Keenan loves Evie.
 Van loves Evie.
 Evie loves Van.
 Van loves Keenan.
 Keenan loves Van."

 Johnson's biographer Ronald L. Davis writes that it "seems to have been well known in the film capital" that Johnson had homosexual tendencies, but this was never reported or hinted at by newspaper columnists or movie magazine writers during the era when Johnson made movies.
 Studio executive Louis B. Mayer made strenuous efforts to quash any potential scandal regarding Johnson and any of his actor-friends whom Mayer suspected of being homosexual.
-Johnson's marriage to Eve Abbott ended four years after Mayer’s death when Johnson, performing as Professor Harold Hill in The Music Man on the legitimate stage in the West End in London, United Kingdom, began an affair with a male dancer in the production, according to her son Ned Wynn.
-He disclosed that Johnson left her "for a man – a boy, really.
+Johnson's marriage to Eve Abbott ended four years after Mayer's death when Johnson, performing as Professor Harold Hill in The Music Man in the West End in London, is alleged to have begun an affair with a male dancer in the production, according to her son Ned Wynn.
+He claimed that Johnson left her "for a man – a boy, really.
 He's the lead boy dancer."
 The couple separated in 1961 and their divorce was finalized in 1968.

 In contrast to his "cheery Van" screen image, Eve claimed that he was morose and moody because of his difficult early life.
 She reported that he had little tolerance for unpleasantness and would stride into his bedroom and seclude himself at the slightest hint of trouble.
 He had a difficult relationship with his father growing up, and he was estranged from his daughter at the time of his death.

 Later years and death

 Johnson retired from acting in the early 1990s and lived in a penthouse at 405 East 54th Street on Manhattan's East Side.
-He moved to Tappan Zee Manor in 2002, an assisted living facility in Nyack, New York.
+He moved to Tappan Zee Manor, an assisted living facility in Nyack, New York.
 He died there on December 12, 2008, at age 92.
 His remains were cremated.